apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 * **variantFunctionalConsequenceId** - The consequence of such variant (*e.g.* ``SO_0001818``, which corresponds to protein_altering_variant).
 * **diseaseFromSourceMappedId** - Associated phenotype to such variant (*e.g.* ``Orphanet_2337``, which corresponds to a type of keratoderma).

+Nevertheless, we also report evidence strings in which  ``diseaseFromSourceMappedId`` may be empty (``diseaseFromSourceMappedId: null``) - i.e. the phenotype has not been mapped to an ontology yet.
+Therefore, to check for duplicates we also take into account the field ``diseaseFromSource``, which is the string describing the phenotype within ClinVar records (and is never missing in any evidence string).

 ### Update summary metrics
 After the evidence strings have been generated, summary metrics need to be updated in the Google Sheets [table](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/) on the “Raw statistics” sheet.